JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/npc/zariel-mpmm.md

 ***Teleport.*** Zariel uses Teleport.

 ***Immolating Gaze (Costs 2 Actions).*** Zariel turns her magical gaze toward one creature she can see within 120 feet of her and commands it to burn.
 The target must succeed on a DC 26 Wisdom saving throw or take 22 (`4d10`) fire damage.

+## Lair actions

+On initiative count 20 (losing initiative ties), Zariel can take one of the following lair actions; she can't take the same lair action two rounds in a row:

+- **Fireball.** Zariel casts the [fireball](/3-Mechanics/CLI/spells/fireball.md) spell.
+- **Infernal Illusions.** Zariel casts the [major image](/3-Mechanics/CLI/spells/major-image.md) spell four times, targeting different areas with it.
+Zariel prefers to create images of intruders' loved ones being burned alive.
+Zariel doesn't need to concentrate on the spells, which end on initiative count 20 of the next round.
+Each creature that can see these illusions must succeed on a DC 26 Wisdom saving throw or become [frightened](/3-Mechanics/CLI/rules/conditions.md#frightened) of the illusion for 1 minute.
+A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

+## Regional effects

+The region containing Zariel's lair is warped by her magic, which creates one or more of the following effects:

+- **Hellscape.** The area within 9 miles of the lair is filled with screaming voices and the stench of burning meat.
+- **Pyres.** Once every 60 feet within 1 mile of the lair, 10-foot-high gouts of flame rise from the ground.
+Any creature or object that touches the flame takes 7 (`2d6` fire damage, though it can take this damage no more than once per round.
+- **Smoke.** The area within 2 miles of the lair, but no closer than 500 feet, is filled with smoke, which causes the area to be heavily obscured.
+The smoke can't be cleared away.

+If Zariel dies, these effects fade over the course of `1d10` days.

+## Is homebrew

+false
 ```
 ^statblock